kubesphere/website/content/en/docs/pluggable-components/kubeedge.md

       enabled: true # Change "false" to "true".
     ```

 5. Set the value of `kubeedge.cloudCore.cloudHub.advertiseAddress` to the public IP address of your cluster or an IP address that can be accessed by edge nodes.
-After you finish, click **Update** in the bottom-right corner to save the configuration.
+After you finish, click **OK** in the lower-right corner to save the configuration.

     {{< notice note >}}